videlalvaro/rabbitmq-websockets/README.md

 ## Configuration ##

-This plugin has two parameters that affect it's behavior:
+This plugin has two parameters that affect its behavior:

 `misultin_port`: The port Misultin should listen to.
 Default value is `8080`.